 There is also a great alternative to body lotion for those with dry skin.
 If you’re visiting a hot and dry country, the Ethique Body Butter Block will be a blessing for keeping your body moisturized and feeling silky smooth.

 An aluminum tin case is a great item to store all these shampoo bars and body wash bars.
 The metal material means that your bars will stay protected when you’re traveling around and they are also less impactful on the environment.

 When choosing a sustainable deodorant, one that I always look for is one that is aluminum-free.
-The reason for this is because the aluminum is what causes that horrible, sticky feeling under your arms.
+The reason for this is that the aluminum is what causes that horrible, sticky feeling under your arms.

-Using a deodorant bar with essential oils can be a good way to fight bacteria, leaving you smelling fresh, and make sure you are not left with that nasty, sticky feeling.
+Using a deodorant bar with essential oils can be a good way to fight bacteria, leaving you smelling fresh, and making sure you are not left with that nasty, sticky feeling.

 We have been enjoying these Each & Every Aluminium Free Deodorant Bars for a while, which smell really amazing but are also very subtle, so it’s great for both men and women.
 It also comes in plant-based packaging, which is perfect for those wanting to travel plastic-free!